FreeMasen/WiredForge.com/content/blog/llvm_ir.md

 ```

 Now we have our second instruction the `call` instruction which is used to call a function and
-requires the type that function will return first and then the function name and any arguments that
+requires the return type and then the function name followed by any arguments that might be
-might be required.
+required.
 For us the function is `@printf` which returns an `i32` that we are ignoring.
+The
-The arguments to `@printf` is at least 1 pointer, here we are using the global we declared `@hw`,
+arguments to `@printf` is at least 1 pointer, here we are using the global we declared `@hw`, notice
-notice we use the same type prefix we use for function declarations and definitions, `ptr @hw` but
+we use the same type prefix we use for function declarations and definitions, `ptr @hw` but why does
-why does `@hw` have the type `ptr`, we declared it with the type `[14 x i8]`, this is because all
+`@hw` have the type `ptr`, we declared it with the type `[14 x i8]`?
+This is because all global
-global variables must be accessed as pointers.
+variables must be accessed as pointers.
 This may seem strange but the reason for this is that
 typically compilers emit all global/static/constant values as part of the binary's `.data` section
 so when we refer to the variable we are actually referring to the byte offset of the binary file.
 To
-make this clear, let's compile our `a.ll` file into an object file using the following.
+make this clear, let's compile our `a.ll` into an object file using the following.

 ```sh
 llc --filetype=obj ./a.ll
 ```

-This is telling the llvm ir compiler to read in `a.ll` and output an object file, which should
+This is telling the llvm-ir compiler to read in `a.ll` and output an object file, which should
 result in a new file named `a.o` in the working directory.
 We can now use a tool like `objdump` to
 inspect the contents of this binary.
 In our case we want to just read the `.data` section so we will
 pass the argument `-j .data` to only show the section we care about and the `-s` flag to make sure